 How much can the student borrow in Direct Unsubsidized Loans?

-Masters and PhD students will be able to borrow a maximum of $20,500.
+Masters and PhD in Biblical and Theological Studies students will be able to borrow a maximum of $20,500.

 PsyD students are eligible for a maximum of $33,000 for 9 months and $37,167 for 12 months.

 What is the interest rate and are there fees?

 Direct Unsubsidized Loans for graduate students are fixed at a 6.543% for loans first disbursed on or after July 1, 2022 and before July 1, 2023.
 There is an origination fee of 1.057% for loans first disbursed on or after 10/1/20 and before 10/1/23.
 The origination fee is deducted at the time of each disbursement.

 - Complete any documents requested by Student Financial Services.

 - The student must accept loans online on the Wheaton Portal --This gives Student Financial Services permission to transmit information to the Department of Education.

 - First-time borrowers must complete Loan Entrance Counseling at www.studentloans.gov.